-When a name server receives a MULTIHOMED NAME REGISTRATION REQUEST for a unique name, the server MUST handle it the same as a NAME REGISTRATION REQUEST for a unique name as specified in [RFC1002] section 5.1.4.1, except as follows.
+When an NBNS receives a MULTIHOMED NAME REGISTRATION REQUEST for a unique name, the server MUST handle it the same as a NAME REGISTRATION REQUEST for a unique name as specified in [RFC1002] section 5.1.4.1, except as follows.

-Instead of removing an address when one is already stored, the oldest address MUST only be removed when the maximum number of addresses per name would be exceeded.
+Instead of removing an address when one is already stored, the oldest address MUST only be removed when the maximum number of addresses per name (which is implementation-specific) would be exceeded.